sailfishos-mirror/bind9/doc/arm/reference.rst

    Newly added zones' configuration parameters are stored so that they can persist after the server is restarted.
-The configuration information is saved in a file called ``viewname.nzf`` (or, if :iscman:`named` is compiled with liblmdb, in an LMDB database file called ``viewname.nzd``). "viewname" is the name of the view, unless the view name contains characters that are incompatible with use as a file name, in which case a cryptographic hash of the view name is used instead.
+The configuration information is saved in an LMDB database file called ``viewname.nzd``.
+   "viewname" is the name of the view, unless the view name contains characters that are incompatible with use as a file name, in which case a cryptographic hash of the view name is used instead.

-   Configurations for zones added at runtime are stored either in a new-zone file (NZF) or a new-zone database (NZD), depending on whether :iscman:`named` was linked with liblmdb at compile time.
+   Configurations for zones added at runtime are stored in a new-zone database (NZD).
 See :ref:`man_rndc` for further details about :option:`rndc addzone`.

 .. namedconf:statement:: auth-nxdomain
    :tags: query